Chart Color Schemes

 Educational outcomes in Kalgoorlie - North fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Kalgoorlie's educational qualifications show that 22.6% of residents aged 15+ have university degrees, compared to Australia's 30.4%.
-Bachelor degrees are most common at 15.4%, followed by postgraduate qualifications (4.7%) and graduate diplomas (2.5%).
-Vocational credentials are also prevalent, with 40.6% of residents holding them, including advanced diplomas (8.3%) and certificates (32.3%).
-Educational participation is high, with 31.6% currently enrolled in formal education: 12.8% in primary, 8.1% in secondary, and 3.0% in tertiary education.
+Kalgoorlie's residents aged 15+ have a university degree attainment rate of 22.6%, compared to Australia's 30.4%.
+Bachelor degrees are the most common at 15.4%, followed by postgraduate qualifications (4.7%) and graduate diplomas (2.5%).
+Vocational credentials are prominent, with 40.6% holding such qualifications, including advanced diplomas (8.3%) and certificates (32.3%).
+Educational participation is high, with 31.6% currently enrolled in formal education, comprising 12.8% in primary, 8.1% in secondary, and 3.0% in tertiary education.

 Frequently Asked Questions - Education